 Most people prefer to travel during the popular holiday seasons like over the European/American summer as well as Christmas time and other various school holidays.
 However travelling during those peak seasons can be more expensive than travelling during the off-peak times.
 Hotels and airfare costs are lower during the off-season which can save you and your family a significant amount of money, so being flexible on the time of year of your holiday could end up saving you quite a bit of money.

-Dining out on your holiday can become quite expensive when you think about paying for breakfast, lunch and dinner whilst travelling.
-Hotel rooms are well-equipped with a mini-fridge and some even come with a kitchenette which makes it convenient (and easier on your wallet) to cook your own meals or stock up on some necessities like fruit, bread, milk and snacks.
+Dining out on your holiday can become quite expensive when you’re always paying for breakfast, lunch and dinner.
+Hotel rooms are well-equipped with a mini-fridge and some even come with a kitchenette.
+This makes it convenient (and easier on your wallet) to cook your own meals or stock up on some necessities like fruit, bread, milk and snacks.

 Nowadays, everyone wants to stay connected to their friends and family with their smartphone or tablet when travelling overseas.
 Using your international roaming when abroad can rack up a very expensive mobile bill if you aren’t careful!
 A great way to stay connected for free is to take advantage of free WiFi at hotels and restaurants.
 Just remember to put your smartphone or tablet on airplane mode before you leave the country.